tytydraco/yessleep/out/We_heard_a_voice_then_my_stepsister_got_stuck.md

 *You dare to touch me!*

 The chest lid slammed shut on Evie’s right arm, halfway along the bicep, shattering the bone.
 She let out half a scream before passing out and sliding down the side of the chest.
 A gristly grinding sound came from her trapped arm as it twisted further.
-A cold sweat burst out all over my body and I sprang into action, heaving Evie’s body back up from where she’d fallen.
+A cold sweat burst out all over my body and I sprang into action, heaving Evie back up from where she’d fallen.

 “Let her out!
 Let her out!”